chetanmehra/EnsembleSystemDevelopment/Readme.md

 # Ensemble System Development

 ## About
 Ensemble System Development is a framework for researching, building, and testing trading strategies.
-The 'ensemble' in the name is a legacy as originally the packages main purpose was to investigate the performance of groups of strategies.
+The 'ensemble' in the name is a legacy as originally the package's main purpose was to investigate the performance of groups of strategies.
 While this is still possible in the framework, it is now more of a general purpose set of research tools.

 ## TODO
 * Assess weighted vs unweighted positions
 * Variable stop sizing (i.e. with position size)
-* ETD vs Max Drawdown, Volatility adjusted MAE plot
+* Volatility adjusted MAE plot
 * Portfolio events for logging
 * Review summary_report
 * Fix Fuzzer multiprocessing
+* Remove usage of deprecated pandas.Panel

 ### Analysis
 * Investigate drawdown profile for moves of a certain magnitude